astrow/astrow-ui/README.md

-#waterbug-ui
+#astrow-ui
-This is the client side Angular 2 site that will show a visualization of WaterRower race progress.
+This is the client side Angular 2 site that will show a visualization of the Astrow astronaut rowing app.

 #Getting Started
 ```